-The question “when does a non-US person need to get an ITIN” is often asked by our clients.
+The question “when does a non-US person need an ITIN” is often asked by our clients.
 Let us explain what an ITIN exactly means:

-An ITIN is for people to that might need a U.S. taxpayer id number, for instance; if:
+An ITIN is for people who might need a U.S. taxpayer id number, for instance; if:

 - You need to file a tax return,

 - You are a spouse or a dependent child, who is not a U.S. citizen or resident, of a U.S. taxpayer,

 - You have any sort of U.S. trade or business or effectively connected income in the USA, for example; you own a rental property which you are renting out.

 - You own a business, or you are processing credit cards,